-Accompanied by the Danmarks Radio SymfoniOrkestret (Denmark Radio Symphony Orchestra), Spanish classical guitarist Pepe Romero performs Joaquín Rodrigo’s “Concierto de Aranjuez”, a composition for classical guitar and orchestra.
+Accompanied by the Danmarks Radio SymfoniOrkestret (Denmark Radio Symphony Orchestra), the Spanish classical guitarist Pepe Romero performs Joaquín Rodrigo’s “Concierto de Aranjuez”, a composition for classical guitar and orchestra.
 Conductor: Rafael Frühbeck de Burgos.
 Recording date: March 21, 2013.

 Concierto de Aranjuez: Danish National Symphony Orchestra, Rafael de Burgos & Pepe Romero (Live)